Learning Effective Representations for Retrieval Using Self-Distillation with Adaptive Relevance Margins: Results Discussion

 To contextualize these findings, \Cref{fig:margin-evolution} illustrates the training characteristics of the distributed target variant.
-It plots the mean, minimum, and maximum values of the $D^+ \times D^-$ similarity matrix throughout the training process. \begin{enumerate*}[label=\bfseries(\arabic*)] \item The in-batch target distribution rapidly settles to a mean of 0 (rescaled to 0.5 for loss computation), suggesting that non-relevant documents are, on average, orthogonal in latent space to relevant documents.
+It plots the mean, minimum, and maximum values of the $D^+ \times D^-$ similarity matrix throughout the training process.
+Four observations stand out: \begin{enumerate*}[label=(\arabic*)] \item The in-batch target distribution rapidly settles to a mean of 0 (rescaled to 0.5 for loss computation), suggesting that non-relevant documents are, on average, orthogonal in latent space to relevant documents.
 This indicates an ideal class separation in cosine similarity space. \item The distribution features outliers in the positive spectrum, i.e., the maximum value (upper line) is further apart from the mean (middle line) than the minimum value (lower line).
-Consequently, documents highly similar to the relevant one of a query are less common than dissimilar ones, approaching the expected imbalanced ratio of relevant to irrelevant documents for a query. \item While the initial pretrained similarity distribution, i.e., the first 100 steps, differs significantly among the three pretrained models, their finetuned distributions are largely identical.
-This suggests that a robust latent space for retrieval can be generalized independently of pretraining regime and architecture. \end{enumerate*}
+Consequently, documents highly similar to the relevant one of a query are less common than dissimilar ones, approaching the expected imbalanced ratio of relevant to irrelevant documents for a query. \item While the initial pre-trained similarity distribution, i.e., the first 100 steps, differs significantly among the three pre-trained models, their fine-tuned distributions are largely identical.
+This suggests that a robust latent space for retrieval can be generalized independently of pre-training regime and architecture. \end{enumerate*}

 \Cref{tab:loss-example} presents an exemplary excerpt of a training batch, comprising a query with its associated positive and three negative passages (maximum, minimum, and closest to the mean predicted target).
-Additionally, the table provides the predicted relevance ($\rho$), scaled target ($t$), and instance loss ($l_{ij}^2$) calculated with the fine-tuned DistilBERT model.
+Additionally, the table provides the predicted relevance~$\rho$, scaled target~$t$, and instance loss~$l_{ij}^2$ calculated with the fine-tuned distilBERT model.
 The theorized loss properties can be observed.
-The relevance ($\rho$) of documents aligns with their target ordering, i.e., semantic document similarity, showcasing successful self-distillation.
+The relevance~$\rho$ of documents aligns with their target ordering, i.e., semantic document similarity, showcasing successful self-distillation.
 Moreover, the less related a negative document is to the positive document, the lower its contribution to the overall loss, showcasing implicit negative mining.